NetLogo/NW-Extension/README.md

 ## Credits

-The first version of the network primitives was written by Forrest Stonedahl.
+The first versions of the network primitives were written by Forrest Stonedahl.
 They were then ported to a NetLogo 5.0 extension by Seth Tisue.

 ## Terms of Use